LSSTDESC/qp/docs/developer_docs/codestructure.md

 ## How it works

-`qp` is built upon the functionality of <inv:#scipy.stats.rv_continuous> distributions.
+`qp` is built upon the functionality of <inv:#scipy.stats> distributions.
 The base parameterization classes inherit from the SciPy `rv_continuous` and `rv_frozen` classes.
 Each parameterization class must inherit from these classes, so it will have all the functionality of the SciPy classes, plus the additional `qp` functionality (metadata, normalization functions, etc).
-In each parameterization class, certain `rv_continuous` methods such as `_pdf` and `_cdf` are overridden by new methods specific to that parameterization (see <project:parameterizationcontribution.md> for more details).
+In each parameterization class, certain `rv_continuous` methods such as `_pdf()` and `_cdf()` are overridden by new methods specific to that parameterization (see <project:parameterizationcontribution.md> for more details).

 `Ensembles` are then created using one of these parameterization classes.
 The `Ensemble` class creates the `metadata` and `objdata` dictionaries in addition to the `ancil` dictionary.
 It also handles `qp` specific functionality such as the ability to convert between parameterizations, or write your `Ensemble` to file.